Sharifqc/python-jupyter-for-gis/README.md

    for anything new, otherwise Python 2 will blight our lives forever.

 Windows is too much of a pain in the arse when using Python with lots of library depndencies.
-Path length problems, DLL depndencies, lack of workable file system links, sudden breakage .. need I go on?
+Path length problems, DLL dependencies, lack of workable file system links, sudden breakage .. need I go on?
 You need a Unix system for this kind of work.

 You can use Mac OSX if you like, but I wont help you fix your computer unless you are using the Homebrew package manager.
-It's just too difficult to shit on the OS if you are compiling stuff yourself and using sudo.
+It's just too easy to shit on the OS if you are compiling stuff yourself and using sudo.

 Ubuntu Linux is perfectly good these days.